anushikhov/Harvard/R/01_Data_Manipulation_with_R/dplyr/02_select_transform.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;` rename(unemployment_rate = unemployment) `

 The rename verb is useful for changing the name of a column that comes out of another verb.

+# Transmute

+Transmute is like a combination of select and mutate, it returns a subset of columns that are transformed and changed at the same time.

+&emsp;&emsp;&emsp;&emsp;` counties %>% `
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;` transmute(state, county, population, franction_men = men / population) `

+Unlike select, we are able to do calculations at the same time.

+Can be used instead of mutate&select.

+&emsp;&emsp;&emsp;&emsp;` counties %>% `
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;` transmute(state, county, population, unemployed_people = population * unemployment / 100) `

+The transmute verb gives you control of what variables you keep, what new variables you calculate and what you drop.

+**select and transmute keep only specified values, select cannot changes values, while transmute can**
+**rename and mutate keep other variables as well, rename cannot change values, while mutate can**

+rename - leaves the columns you don't mention alone; doesn't allow you to calculate or change values transmue - must mention all the columns you keep; allows you to calculate or change values mutate - leaves the columns you don't mention alone; allows you to calculate or change values